CMihai99/fyndro/README.md

 The main purpose of this repository is to continue evolving Andro, making it faster and easier to use.
 You can contribute by:

+- Reporting a bug
+- Requesting a feature
-- fixing an issue
+- Fixing an issue
-- adding a feature
+- Adding a feature
+- Improving the documentation
-- improving the documentation, and more
+- Translating the documentation

 ## Copyright and License